My ALS Decision Tool™

 As you go through each module, you’ll learn about some common ALS treatments and procedures, answer a few questions to help you think through what is most important to you, and get ready to talk with your ALS care team about your options.

-Genetic testing can help you understand why you developed ALS, make decisions about your ALS care, and plan for the future.
+For people living with ALS, genetic testing can help you understand why you developed ALS, make decisions about your ALS care, and plan for the future.
 Depending on your genetic testing results, you may be able to join certain clinical trials (research studies where participants try new medical treatments).
-This decision tool can help you learn about genetic testing and decide whether it’s right for you.

 Nutrition Support